This post discusses another difficult women in the workplace topic but hopefully it sparks good discussion and doesn’t offend.

 Perception is everything

 Getting labeled as the sandwich girl or the note-taker is not a good thing.
 As sad as it is, the bubbly, offer to pickup coffee for everyone, candy-bowl-at-her-desk-type of girl is sometimes not taken seriously and is not seen as a peer.
 Worse, she is not seen as leadership material.
-How can you be seen as a leader when you are not behaving as one?

-At my old job, I would hear from many women that they wanted to be promoted to manager, yet they weren’t giving off that perception.
-Someone from the outside looking in wouldn’t naturally think of them as ready for that next step.
 This doesn’t seem fair because doing nice things for your coworkers and being a #boss at work are not mutually exclusive.
 It’s a sad reality in most workplaces though.

 Office biases exist